stellar/java-stellar-anchor-sdk/docs/01 - Running & Configuring the Application/A - Running & Configuring the Application.md

 --env-file ./my-env-file
 ```

-Note: this image can run --sep-server (port: 8080), --anchor-reference-server (port: 8081).
+> Note 1: this image can run --sep-server (port: 8080), --anchor-reference-server (port: 8081).

+> Note 2: to check all the available environment variables, please refer to the [`anchor-config-defaults.yaml`] file.

 ## Running the Application from Docker